hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 Leaving the name empty will define a fallback rule to use when no other rules match.

+You can use `preferred` as a resolution to use the display's preferred size, or you can use `highres` or `highrr` to get the best possible resolution or refresh rate for your monitor.

-You can use `preferred` as a resolution to use the display's preferred size and `auto` as a position to let Hyprland decide on a position for you.
+You can use `auto` as a position to let Hyprland decide on a position for you.

 You can also use `auto` as a scale to let Hyprland decide on a scale for you.
 These depend on the PPI of the monitor.